Movement-DAO/move-docs/docs/dao/resources/code-of-conduct.md

 ## Acknowledgement and Acceptance

-The DAO signers and stewards each acknowledge and accept the above Code of Conduct, Community Impact and Enforcement Guidelines, as well as the DAO Privacy Policy and Terms and Conditions, and provide the following signed messages in attestation.
+The DAO signers and stewards each acknowledge and accept the above Code of Conduct and Community Impact and Enforcement Guidelines, as well as the DAO Privacy Policy and Terms and Conditions, and provide the following signed messages in attestation.

 | Ethereum Address                                                                                                        | Signed Message |
 | ----------------------------------------------------------------------------------------------------------------------- | -------------- |